mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 One `::varchar` cast.
 That's it.
 That's the whole blast radius of what you're about to read.

-I needed one of our AI agent's tool to return a record plus its latest history entry and its latest processing status in one round trip instead of three.
+I needed one of our AI agent's tools to return a record plus its latest history entry and its latest processing status in one round trip instead of three.
 I wrote a CTE, joined three tables, cast a mismatched column so the join key would line up, and moved on.
 Tests passed.
 QA passed.
 Correct rows, correct order, every time I ran it.

-Then it shipped, and a table with over 9 million rows stopped being partitioned in any way that mattered.
-Every call from the agent's tool turned into a full scan across every partition instead of the one holding that customer's rows.
+Then it shipped, and the planner appeared to stop pruning a table with over 9 million rows in any way that mattered.
+Every call from the agent's tool scanned far more data than the one partition holding that customer's rows.
 Average latency on that endpoint climbed to around 3 seconds.
 The app team felt it first, not me.
 Their principal engineer saw degradation and a dashboard lighting up, chased it down to a service account hammering the database, and only then traced that account back to my query.
 By the time anyone knew it was me, they'd already done most of the diagnosis.

 {:refdef: style="text-align: center;"}
 ![this is fine, prod edition]({{ "/assets/2026-09-16-this-is-fine-prod.png" | relative_url }}){: loading="lazy"}